 Archaeologist, professor, documentary host, Darius Arya is just as comfortable in front of the proverbial black board as he is in front of the camera and in the trenches.
-He has appeared as guest lecturer, expert and host in numerous documentaries for Discovery, History and National Geographic channels, and has been cited in articles in New York Times, The Guardian and BBC.
-Most recently, he is appearing on National Geographic’s When Rome Ruled and History Channel’s Caligula: 1400 Days of Terror.
+He has appeared as guest lecturer, expert and host in numerous documentaries for Discovery, History and National Geographic channels, and has been cited in articles in CNN, Time, The Guardian and BBC.
+Most recently, he is appearing on National Geographic’s Time Scanners: Colosseum (out in March 2014).

 Since 2003, Darius is the executive director of the American Institute for Roman Culture.
 A graduate from the University of Pennsylvania and Phillips Exeter Academy, Darius received his MA and PhD from University of Texas, Austin.
 He is a Fulbright Scholar and American Academy of Rome fellow FAAR’00.
 Darius lives in Rome.
 A more detailed bio can be found on LinkedIn.
 For more information regarding documentaries, please contact Darius Arya at firstname.lastname@example.org

 April 28, 2014 Marshall University, Huntington, WV “How can we tell stories successfully about history through social and digital media?”

 NOVEMBER 1, 2013 NEW YORK: Fordham University, New York.
 “The Monuments, Social Media, The Law and Cultural Heritage”

 OCTOBER 11–12, 2013 ROME: Università degli Studi, Roma Tre.
 “International Conference on Sustainable Cultural Heritage Management”

 SEPTEMBER 26, 2013 ROME: WorkingCapital Accelerator.
 “Shoot&Share, l’incontro di photosharing con esperti del settore.”